willstepp/writings/hunger/hunger-01.md

   His mother comforted him until it was late.
 Then she rose to return to the village.
 The thing that had been asked of him had not been asked of her and therefore he knew she could not stay with him out here.
 Nor did he want her to.
 He felt a strong desire for her to be happy, to comfort her and to ease her suffering.
 At last he understood it was a blessing to be able to do for others.
 Not a burden as so many thought.
 As a child he had not known this, but he was no longer a child and he knew.
   Ama visited her son in the wilds each day.
 She brought him food and sat with him and listened to him unburden his heart.
 Then in the evenings she went inside the village walls.
 She promised him no matter what, whether he was here or gone out there, she would visit each day.
 One morning late in fall, he rose with the sun and packed up his things.
 He put on his furs and slung the satchel over his shoulder.
 He sheathed his knife and bound his shoes for travel.
 Then he set off to the river.
 The bucket was empty and therefore light to carry.

+[bucket heavy, first signs of winter, the village destroyed, ayita begs for food, mass burnings, hopeless mother, eyes of the chicken, tye missing an eye, mika suggests to leave, tree destroyed, the true way of things, the voice in the darkness, watering the tree]

+how does this scene move the story along? mika learns the village has been destroyed and the people are slowly starving to death, the tree is burned and torn asunder

+what is the conflict?
+how to keep hope when all is lost

+who/what are the antagonists?
+the death, the starvation, the cold, the hopelessness

+how is it resolved?
+mika is at his most hopeless when out of the endless dark he hears the words, *Do what I ask of you*, and he waters the tree